erickivel/nodejs-rentx/README.md

 **BR** =>
 - Must not be able to register a new car with an existing license plate
-- The car must be registered "disponible" by default *The user responsible for registration must be an administrator
+- The car must be registered "available" by default *The user responsible for registration must be an administrator

 # Car listing

 **FR**
 - Should be able to list all registered cars
-- Should be possible to list all disponible cars by category name
+- Should be possible to list all available cars by category name
-- Should be possible to list all disponible cars by brand
+- Should be possible to list all available cars by brand
-- Should be possible to list all disponible cars by name
+- Should be possible to list all available cars by name

 **BR**